 Whole School House Point Rewards System

-- Staff have sign the children’s card every time they get a house point.
+- Staff will sign the children’s card every time they get a house point

 House Points are awarded for:

 - Outstanding effort and achievement with their work in school, or at home.